Ajax crowned Eredivisie champions as Dutch giants claim 35th title following Ten Hag contract renewal | Goal.com

 What was said?

-“We were very solid throughout the season, we had a fairly high lower limit," said manager Erin ten Hag, who recently signed an extension with the club amid interest from Tottenham.
+“We were very solid throughout the season, we had a fairly high lower limit," said manager Erik ten Hag, who recently signed an extension with the club amid interest from Tottenham.

 "That’s why we lost very few matches.
 And we peaked at the right times.
 We also had the worst schedule.”